Lune of Hippocrates: Generalizations

 The lunes of Alhazen.
 The two blue lunes together have the same area as the green right triangle.

 Using a similar proof to the one above, the Arab mathematician Hasan Ibn al-Haytham (Latinized name Alhazen, c.
 965 – c.
 1040) showed that where two lunes are formed, on the two sides of a right triangle, whose outer boundaries are semicircles and whose inner boundaries are formed by the circumcircle of the triangle, then the areas of these two lunes added together are equal to the area of the triangle.
 The lunes formed in this way from a right triangle are known as the lunes of Alhazen.

-The quadrature of the lune of Hippocrates is the special case of this result for an isosceles right triangle.
+Ibn al-Haytham not only employed this theorem in his proof of the quadrature of Hippocrates’ lune, but also used it to establish various theorems concerning the areas of lunes.

+He wrote three treatises on lunes, the first two of which are motivated by the problem of squaring the circle.
+The last one, however—composed somewhat later—abandons this perspective and instead pursues the theory of the quadrature of lunes in its own right.

-All lunes constructable by compass and straight-edge can be specified by the two angles formed by the inner and outer arcs on their respective circles; in this notation, for instance, the lune of Hippocrates would have the inner and outer angles (90°, 180°) with ratio 1:2.
+Any lune that is squarable and constructable by compass and straight-edge can be specified by the two angles formed by the inner and outer arcs on their respective circles; in this notation, for instance, the lune of Hippocrates would have the inner and outer angles (90°, 180°) with ratio 1:2.
 Hippocrates found two other squarable concave lunes, with angles approximately (107.2°, 160.9°) with ratio 2:3 and (68.5°, 205.6°) with ratio 1:3.
-Two more squarable concave lunes, with angles approximately (46.9°, 234.4°) with ratio 1:5 and (100.8°, 168.0°) with ratio 3:5 were found in 1766 by Martin Johan Wallenius and again in 1840 by Thomas Clausen.
+Two more squarable concave lunes, with angles approximately (46.9°, 234.4°) with ratio 1:5 and (100.8°, 168.0°) with ratio 3:5 were found in 1766 by Martin Johan Wallenius and again in 1771 by Euler, in 1840 by Thomas Clausen.
 In the mid-20th century, two Russian mathematicians, Nikolai Chebotaryov and his student Anatoly Dorodnov, completely classified the lunes that are constructible by compass and straightedge and that have equal area to a given square.
 As Chebotaryov and Dorodnov showed, these five pairs of angles give the only constructible squarable lunes; in particular, there are no other constructible squarable lunes.